 Students are responsible for keeping personally owned computers free from viruses and software.
 LIT staff cannot help students clean up computers that become infected with viruses or spyware if you they are not using College-supplied anti-virus software.

-If you have questions, feel free to call the Help Desk at 847-735-3456 on campus.
-From off campus, call 847-234-3100 and ask for the Help Desk.
-Also questions may be directed to the Help Desk email account firstname.lastname@example.org.
+If you have questions, feel free to call the Help Desk at x5544 from campus phones.
+From off campus, call 847-735-5544.
+Questions may also be directed to the Help Desk email account firstname.lastname@example.org.